Electronic Caregiver Tower

-Electronic Caregiver Tower (formerly Las Cruces Tower, Wells Fargo Tower and First National Bank Tower) is a skyscraper located on 506 Main Street in Las Cruces, New Mexico.
+Electronic Caregiver Tower (formerly Las Cruces Tower, Wells Fargo Tower and First National Bank Tower) is a high-rise building located on 506 Main Street in Las Cruces, New Mexico.
 It opened in 1962 and was originally planned to be only 7 stories tall.
 The final height of the tower is 120 ft and is 10 stories tall above ground, plus a basement floor below ground.
 Wells Fargo bought the building in 2001 and renamed it, after acquiring First National Bank's parent company.
+Healthcare technology company Electronic Caregiver purchased the naming rights to the tower in 2018.
 The building has 3 elevators (originally Otis, modernized by Dover); there are restrooms on every floor but the lobby and basement.
+It is the tallest building in Las Cruces and the tallest building in New Mexico outside of Albuquerque.
+Tenants include Electronic Caregiver, and offices of both the state and federal public defenders.